Paula Fox: Personal life and death

+Fox married Richard Sigerson, by whom she had two sons.
+She later married literary critic and translator Martin Greenberg.

+Fox was mugged in Jerusalem in 1996 and suffered a head injury that affected her ability to write.

 Fox died at age 93 in Brooklyn on March 1, 2017.

 Adaptations

-A Portuguese Feature Film Coitado do Jorge based on Poor George was directed by Jorge Silva Melo in 1993.
+A 1993 Portuguese feature film, Coitado do Jorge, was based on Poor George.
 Desperate Characters was made into a movie starring Shirley MacLaine in 1971.